-In this blog post, I will show you how to get rid of that pesky lump once and for all—and hopefully tweak your posture while we're at it.
+In this blog post, we will show you how to get rid of that pesky lump once and for all-and hopefully tweak your posture while we're at it.

 These six targeted exercises are easy enough for beginners but powerful enough for even advanced fitness pros who want more out of their workout routine.

-So buckle up and join me on this journey as we discover how something as simple as certain bodyweight moves can make all the difference in getting rid of that pesky neck hump.
+So buckle up and join us on this journey as we discover how something as simple as certain bodyweight moves can make all the difference in getting rid of that pesky neck hump.

-A buffalo hump is something that many of us have probably seen or even had ourselves.
+A Neck Hump also known as Buffalo hump is something that many of us have probably seen or even had ourselves.
 Fat accumulation on the back of the neck, between the shoulder blades, can cause certain diseases, lousy posture, and even aging.

 Poor posture can come at a cost, both physically and mentally.
 If you find yourself chronically slouching with your back bent forward, it is unflattering and puts extra stress on the back muscles.